google/koladata/docs/api_reference.md

       DataSlice will have.
     schema: optional DataSlice schema.
 If not specified, a new explicit schema will be automatically created based on the schemas of the passed **attrs.
-      Pass schema=kd.ANY to avoid creating a schema and get a slice with kd.ANY schema instead.
       You can also pass schema='name' as a shortcut for schema=kd.named_schema('name').
     update_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.